-- Passengers will have to be rebooked in the same class of service.
+- Passengers have to be rebooked in the same class of service.

-- If the rebooking does not meet a passenger's travel needs (e.g., there is no longer any purpose to the travel), the passenger will be entitled to a full refund of their ticket, in addition to a compensation of C$400 for large airlines and C$125 for small airlines.
+- If the rebooking does not meet a passenger's travel needs (e.g., there is no longer any purpose to the travel), the passenger is entitled to a full refund of their ticket, in addition to a compensation of C$400 for large airlines and C$125 for small airlines.

 The rerouting option must be, in all situations, "reasonable".